Kealanoc/F1-ML-Race-Predictor/functional_spec/functionalspecification.md

 - **Web Scraper** : An API or tool used to extract information from the HTML of a website.
 - **Regression** : A statistical method that is used to determine the strenght of the relationship between one varibale and a series of other variables.
 - **Machine Learning:** : Machine learning is a method of data analysis that automates analytical model building.
 It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.
-- **CSV Data** : CSV is a file format used to store large ammounts of tabular data, often used to store data for spreadsheets.
+- **CSV Data** : CSV is a file format used to store large amounts of tabular data, often used to store data for spreadsheets.
 - **Precision Scoring** : A fucntion used to determine the ratio of correctly predicted positive observations to the total predicted positive observations.
 Used in training and testing a predictive model.

 # **2. General Description**